Evolution of networks with multiple junctions: The behavior of the flow at a singular time

 \subsection{Limit networks with bounded curvature}

 The analysis in this case consists in understanding the possible limit networks that can arise, as $t\to T$, under the assumption that the curvature is uniformly bounded along the flow.
-This in order to find out how to continue the flow (if possible), which will be the argument of the next section.
+This to find out how to continue the flow (if possible) as discussed in Section~\ref{resum}.

-As we said, at least one curve of the network $\SS_t$ has to ``vanish'', approaching the singular time $T$.
-Anyway, we are going to show that, as $t\to T$, there is a unique limit degenerate regular network in $\Omega$, which can be {\em non--regular} seen as a subset of $\R^2$ since a priori multi--points can appear, but anyway the sum of the exterior unit tangent vectors of the concurring curves at every multi--point must be zero, see Remark~\ref{remreg0} (we recall that this implies that every ``genuine'' triple junction which is present still satisfies the $120$ degrees condition).